What information does Microdesk collect from me?

 - information relating to your preferences and interests

-- website usage data
+- website and product usage data

 - other information collected through customer surveys